Skip to main content

 How to fix it

-Step 1: Check your internet connection and network security
+Step 1: Check your internet connection and network security settings

 While a fast internet speed is important, connection stability and bandwidth are just as important.
+Review the number of concurrent applications you have running and devices connected to the internet.

 For frequent large file downloads (3D assets can range from a few MB to several GB per file), speeds of 50-100 Mbps are advisable, especially if you're multitasking with other internet-dependent tasks.

-Sometimes your system's protection (Firewall, VPN, etc) can affect installation of programs like Cargo or affect it's operations.
-On the other hand, adding a VPN if you normally don't use one can stabilize an internet connection that's being throttled or unstable.
+On the other hand, adding a VPN if you normally don't use one can stabilize an internet connection that's being throttled, is unstable, or is blocking your computer from downloading the assets

 At this time, we're aware that those with Starlink ISP will not be able to use Cargo and must use an alternative ISP.